SahilDude89ss/PyntaxFramework/README.md

 ### Usage
 ## Bootloader
 The following code is need to be added to the bootloader of the application.
+We need to specify the folder from which the config is suppose to be loaded.

 ```
-\Pyntax\PyntaxDAO::start();
+\Pyntax\Pyntax::start(dirname(__FILE__)."/config");
 ```

 ## Create a Bean